 Membership: 1995 Founding year.
 15 members. | 2002 20 members. | 2004 22 members (750 hectares).
 In 2004 six SIVCBD members were also members of Demeter: Maison Chapoutier in the Rhone, Domaine Huet in the Loire, Domaine Leroy in Burgundy, Château Romanin in Provence, Domaine St Nicolas in the Loire and Domaine Zusslin in Alsace. | 2017: 135 members (3,500 ha of vines), in France, Germany, Italy, Portugal and Switzerland. | 2018 137 members of which 130 are in France, 3 in Italy, 2 in Germany, and one each in Portugal and Switzerland comprising a total of 3,500 hectares (8,645 acres). | 2019 148 members, mainly from France, plus estates from Germany, Portugal, Italy, and Switzerland with a combined total of over 3,700 hectares of vines. | 2020 (Feb) 160 wine-grower members, mainly from France, plus estates from Germany, Portugal, Italy, and Switzerland with a combined total of over 4,200 hectares of vines.

 Membership fee: Small.
 To cover the costs of get-togethers.
-Growers pay a levy per hectare but pay only pay for the first 40 hectares.
+Growers pay a levy per hectare but only for the first 40 hectares.

 Winemaking rules: SIVCBD aims to have a winemaking standard which is flexible enough to take account of the different needs of French winegrowers according to regional variations.
 So Champagne producers will be allowed to chaptalise but not acidify, while growers in Corsica would be allowed to acidify but not chaptalise.
-These rules were still being thrashed out in 2004.
 The aim of SIVCBD’s winemaking standard is to encourage producers to minimise inputs.
 Olivier Humbrecht, who chaired the SIVCBD in 2004 says ‘if one grower is chaptalising year in year out when his neighbours in the same region are consistently making unchaptalised wines then his or her membership would be reviewed.’